 A variety of mange treatments exist.
 Some types might not be completely effective since mites have developed a resistance to certain drugs.
 After evaluation, your vet may recommend that you do a medication dip once weekly for up to six weeks.
 This plan ensures that the medicine kills off all the eggs and any newly hatched mites.
 Your vet will prescribe a scabicidal dip, such as selamectin, doramectin, lime sulfur, or ivermectin.

 Vets can also use a class of drugs called isoxazolines.
-Flea and tick medication products designed for once-monthly use contain these drugs, and research has found that both types of mites can also be treated with these products in addition to their primary use to control ticks and fleas.
+Flea and tick treatment products designed for once-monthly use contain these drugs, and research has found that both types of mites can also be treated with these products in addition to their primary use to control ticks and fleas.
 Your vet may give you a topical treatment and an additional oral medication.
 You can expect your furry friend to start feeling better within just a few days.

 Your vet can prescribe another medication to relieve your dog’s itch while the mites die off and an antibiotic if needed to clear up any bacterial skin infections.